redackee/preview-website/SETUP_SUMMARY.md

 ---

+## Major Customizations and UI Changes (since last update)

+- **Site Title Branding:**

+  - Multi-color "Red Ackee Software" branding applied everywhere the site title appears (navbar, header, page title, and optionally footer).
+  - Custom CSS for `.red-word` (red), `.ackee-word` (black), and `.software-word` (gold with black text stroke).
+  - Overrode theme includes and layouts to inject custom HTML for the site title.

+- **Banner Image:**

+  - Homepage banner image updated from `old_sugar_factory.jpg` to `banner-redackee-1536x1024.png`.

+- **Navigation:**

+  - Added links to ChatGPT, Google Gemini, and Microsoft Copilot under the Resources menu in the navbar.

+- **Favicon:**

+  - Switched favicon from PNG to ICO format in `_config.yml`.

+- **Header and Page Title:**

+  - Removed text shadow from all major headings for a cleaner look.
+  - Ensured only the custom multi-color title is shown in the banner/header area.
+  - CSS rules added to hide default page headings if a custom title is present.

+- **Footer:**

+  - Footer reverted to show only copyright and author.

+- **General:**
+  - Various troubleshooting and improvements for local development, LiveReload, and browser cache issues.

+---

 For further troubleshooting, ensure you are using a user-managed Ruby and have the necessary build tools installed.
 All configuration and setup steps are now documented in this summary.